Richard Morris (actor): Stage

-Later in his stage career, Morris would work with individual Shakespearean touring companies of Lawrence Barrett (1838-1891) and Helena Modjeska (1840-1909).
-Modjeska suffered a stroke in 1897 but later returned to the stage.
-Morris eventually hooked up with Shakespearean actress Minna Gale (1868-1944) and her Repertory theatre troupe.
-Gale, like Morris, had lived in Europe, where she studied music and theater in Paris and Frankfort.
-Another similarity appeared when they discovered their stage experiences helped their transition to the screen.
+He reunited with Helena Modjeska after her recovery from a stroke suffered in 1897.
+Morris eventually connected with Shakespearean actress Minna Gale (1868-1944) and her Repertory theatre.
+Like Morris, Gale had also lived in Europe, pursuing studies in music and theater.
+They had even more in common when they saw how their stage backgrounds helped them transition to acting on screen.

-In 1906, the 44-year-old Morris returned to the operatic stage.
-He departed for London and continued to perform on stage until 1909.
+In 1906, the -year-old Morris departed for London.
+He returned to the operatic stage and continued to perform until 1909.